 Cooks River to Iron Cove GreenWay

-The Cooks River to Iron Cove GreenWay is an urban green corridor in Sydney’s Inner West, following the route of the Rozelle to Dulwich Hill freight rail corridor (currently being converted to light rail passenger service) and connecting two of Sydney’s most important waterways, the Cooks River and Iron Cove Bay, part of Sydney Harbour.
+The Cooks River to Iron Cove GreenWay is an urban green corridor in Sydney’s Inner West, following the route of the Rozelle to Dulwich Hill freight rail corridor and connecting two of Sydney’s most important waterways, the Cooks River and Iron Cove Bay, part of Sydney Harbour.

 The key elements of the Cooks River to Iron Cove GreenWay are: